AR+ Mindful Integrating Creativity for Activists (MICA)

 Co-Stewards: Hilary Bradbury & Catherine Etmanski

-Inviting new participants to a weekly online meditation space (MICA I) and a monthly cohort program (MICA II).
+A weekly online meditation space (MICA I) joins a monthly cohort program where we integrate creativity and mindfulness in our action research (MICA II).

-I & II may be taken together or separately.
+MICA I & MICA II may be taken together or separately.
 Open to all.

-Welcoming change agents and activists to a space in which mindfulness and creativity finds community with agents of social transformation.
-MICA is a space for co-inquiry/practice on how we each bring better transformative practice to our social change efforts.
+MICA welcomes change agents and activists to a space in which mindfulness and creativity finds community with agents of social transformation.
+MICA is a space for co-inquiry/practice on how we each bring creative, transformative practice to our social change efforts.
 In typical action research cycles of inquiry and action, we connect our dialogue with a rotating focus on projects, learning/transforming together as we go.

 In this video Gayle Karen Young and Hilary Bradbury speak about how meditation enriches our sense of living in a set of relationships (“we space”)